Decentricity/myriad-cli/README.md

 Images are rendered in monochrome ASCII and rich text is simplified to regular console text.
 It's retro af and pretty quick.

+UPDATE: I haf installed the self-hosted Myriad AI here.
+Just enable after logging in if you wan to use it.

+WARNINK: This will install a relatively large LLM on your system.\n Make sure you have around 8 GB of free RAM, and either an NVIDIA GPU or an 8-core CPU. \nTested on decenter-1: Intel Evo i7, 16GB RAM, Intel GPU & decenter-2: Intel i9 / 32 cores, 32GB RAM, NVIDIA RTX 4070 Ti.

 To do:

 - comments